DavidLawrence1985/Word-Guess-Game/README.md

 files
 game uses html and css for design

-gameplay is written in plane javascript
+gameplay is written in vanilla javascript